 There is no legal requirement to give a trespass notice in writing.
-Section 5 of the Trespass Act 1980 says that trespass notices "shall be given to the individual person concerned either orally, or by notice in writing delivered to [the individual concerned] or sent to [the individual concerned] by post in a registered letter at [that person's] usual place of abode in New Zealand".
+Section 5 of the Trespass Act 1980 says that trespass notices "shall be given to the individual concerned either orally, or by notice in writing delivered to [the individual concerned] or sent to [the individual concerned] by post in a registered letter at [that person's] usual place of abode in New Zealand."

 A written document reinforces the situation for the person given the trespass notice, so that they cannot say they did not know of the notice and the requirement to leave and not return.
 The completed trespass notice can be served by the occupier (licensee) or an agent of the occupier with the occupier's authority.
-Once issued, a TRESPASS NOTICE remains in force for 24 months.